 I haven’t counted plays which made good points on issue where I already felt that way.
 If I did, I’d add Invincible and Poles Apart to the list.
 All of them did everything right: they made good arguments that were easy to understand that reached out to more than just people who already believed those issues.
 But let’s suppose that you too have done everything right and have a play that wins people over to your way of thinking.
 Unfortunately, there’s still another problem that there’s no getting round: not that many people watch theatre.

 I wish more people went to the theatre, and I support all pushes to achieve this, but at this point in time, that’s the reality of the situation.
 A popular response to this is to say how many hundreds of thousands of people have tickets for plays like Harry Potter and the Cursed Child; and yes, if you are as big a megastar as J. K. Rowling, you can use your plays to try influence large numbers of people if you wish.
-But J. K. Rowling didn’t become a megastar as a single-purpose writer of political theatre: she wrote a series of books that, whilst not totally apolitical, didn’t really say anything more contentious than “racism bad”.
+But J. K. Rowling didn’t become a megastar as a single-purpose writer of political theatre; she wrote a series of books that didn’t really get any more contentious than “racism bad”.
 Closest example I can think of a writer with widespread influence who rose to prominence through political writing is Ken Loach – but even so, he built a career in film, not theatre.

 That’s not to say theatre never makes changes.
 Vaclav Havel played a big role in bringing down the communist government of Czechoslovakia through his plays, but that was helped in a large part by humourless communist officials unable to take the gentlest ribbing banning his plays – thereby fuelling a resistance movement based around watching plays you weren’t allowed to see.
-Idiots.
+(Moral: Czech Communist officials were idiots.)
 However, that was then, and today it’s highly unlikely Donald Trump is going to try to censor your unflattering play about him, however exciting you might find this prospect.
-No, the cultural war against Trumpian politics was won in theatre a long time ago, and it didn’t stop Trump.
+No, the cultural war against Trumpian politics was won in theatre a long time ago, and yet Trump still won.
 The battleground that matters now is the online battle, where it’s a still free-for-all.

 Ultimately, I believe this comes down to a choice of what you want to be.
 If you want to be a theatre maker, you can work your views into your plays if you wish, and one day if you respected enough you can branch out into media that reaches out to more people, but there are times you will have to put artistic merit ahead of political goals.
-If you want to be as effective a campaigner as possible, you can do political theatre on the side, but you have to realise you can only score minor victories on stage.
-Most of your efforts will have to go elsewhere.
+If you a campaigner as possible, you can do political theatre on the side, but you have to realise you can only score minor victories on stage.
+Major victories will have to be postponed elsewhere.

 I’m sorry if sounds like a downbeat assessment of the state of political theatre.
 I can only base my views on what I’ve seen.
 I would love to be proven wrong here.
-It’s a needless mistake to confuse preaching to the converted with winning people over to a cause, and if you know groups who know better than that I’d love to know who.
+It’s a needless mistake to confuse preaching to the converted with winning people over to a cause, and if you know groups who don’t make this mistake I’d love to know who they are.
 But the fact remains that most fringe performers can only engage with a small and relatively like-minded section of the public.
 You can pursue theatre-making to the best of your ability.
 Or you can pursue campaigning to the best of your ability.
-But you can’t pursue both to the best of your ability at the same time.
+But you can’t do both.
 Like it or not, this is a choice you have to make.